binaryphile/concorde/README.md

 echo "$__"
 ```

-Also yields the same output without indentation:
+yields the output without indentation:

 ``` bash
 a multiline
 string value
 ```

-Concorde's `get` will do this if the first line of a string has
+Concorde's `get` will do this, provided that the first line of a string
-indentation.
-It strips all matching indentation from the rest of the
+has indentation. `get` strips all matching indentation from the rest of
-lines in the string.
+the lines in the string.

 The indentation of a line needs to match precisely,
 character-for-character, in order to be stripped.
 Lines which start with